joejenett/i.webthings/_posts/2021-11-26-our-growing-directory.md

 permalink: /our-growing-directory/
 slug: our-growing-directory
 ---
 The <a title="i.webthings directory" href="https://directory.jenett.org/">i.webthings directory</a> has grown to a total of 813 sites, which includes 351 personal homepages and blogs.
-So go explore and enjoy, silly! 😎
+Explore! 😎